 Setting goals is not enough on its own; in addition you should set yourself a development plan focusing on:

 Upon reflection, often reality turns out to be different from your initial expectations and helps you to decide whether the activities met your expectations and requirements as planned.
 Personal development is on-going and changing so you need to keep reviewing and updating your goals, vision and plan by reflecting on what you have achieved and thought about.

 A personal development plan is all well and good in principle, but to really make the most of it you must whole heartedly embrace both yours and the PDP’s potential, as it will only be as useful as the amount of effort and dedication you put into it.

 If you still need a little help creating your PDP then we want to help you.
-You can head to our Free Download Centre to download a template which will help you in achieving your personal and professional aspirations.
+You can download our free template which will help you in achieving your personal and professional aspirations.